CSC-175/Coding_Problem3/README.md

 ## Directions
 Write a program that uses a function named <b>interleave</b> that will accept four arrays and their lengths as input,
-interleave the elements of the first three arrays of different sizes into a fourth array named <b>interleaved</b>.
+interleave the elements of the first three arrays passed into the fourth array named <b>interleaved</b>. <b>Note: The program must work with arrays of different lengths.</b>
 The elements are interleaved as follows: arrayA[0], arrayB[0], arrayC[0], arrayA[1], arrayB[1], arrayC[1], etc...
 The source code for interleave must be placed inside the <b>P3.cpp</b> file.